 Greensboro City Council accepted CSC's Sustainability Action Plan in January 2011.

-Read more about our council members and review the council's bylaws.
+Review a list of our council members and the council's bylaws.

-The group's quarterly meetings, which are open to the public, take place from 3-5 pm on the second Monday of every other month.
-Note: This month's meeting will be held in the Transportation Conference Room, 3rd Floor, Melvin Municipal Office Building (unless an alternate date, time, and/or location is announced).
+The group's meetings, which are open to the public, are normally scheduled for 3-5 pm on the second Monday of every other month in the Plaza Level Conference Room, Melvin Municipal Office Building (unless an alternate date, time, and/or location is announced).
 Note: July's meeting takes place Monday, July 20, not July 13.

 In August 2007, the Greensboro City Council pledged to reduce greenhouse gas emissions when it voted to support the US Mayors Climate Protection Agreement.
 This action officially made Greensboro one of this country's Cool Cities.